jovijovi/fabric-nodejs-sdk-gm/docs/tutorials/discovery.md

 will indicate that the orderer has accepted the request.
 The `sendTransaction` has an optional parameter `orderer` that indicates the orderer to send the transaction.
-The handler will use the orderer as specified with the `orderer` parameter and send to any other orderers.
+The handler will use the orderer as specified with the `orderer` parameter and not send to any other orderers.
 If no orderer is specified the handler will get the list of orderers assigned to the channel.
-These orderers may have been assigned manually to the channel with a `channel.addOrderer()` call or automatically when using the service discovery.
+These orderers may have been assigned manually to the channel with a `channel.addOrderer()` call or assigned automatically when using the service discovery.

 ### To Initialize
 By default the fabric-client will not use the service discovery.
 To enable the use of the service, set the config setting to true or use the discover parameter on the `initialize()` call.

+note: {@link Channel#initialize} must be run to both enable discovery and to startup the handlers.

 ```
 Client.setConfigSetting('initialize-with-discovery', true);
 --or--